ccaique-lima/lanyon/_posts/2023-08-16-neutropenia-predict.md

 In this work, the evaluation metrics popularly applied to regression problems were used, namely: the coefficient of determination (R2), the mean absolute error (MAE), the root mean squared error (RMSE) and the mean squared error (MSE).
 Each of these metrics is briefly described below:

-R2: indicates how much the regression model explains the variability of the data, ranging from 0 to 1.
+R2: indicates how much the regression model explains the variability of the data, ranging from 0 to 1;

-MAE: Average of the absolute differences between the observed and predicted values by the model.
+MAE: Average of the absolute differences between the observed and predicted values by the model;

-RMSE: Mean square root of the squared differences between the observed and predicted values by the model.
+RMSE: Mean square root of the squared differences between the observed and predicted values by the model;

 MSE: Mean squared errors between the observed and predicted values by the model.